-PURE is an application created by publisher Elsevier to catalog and display information captured through its indexing service Scopus.
+Research Nebraska is a web application purchased from Elsevier to catalog and display information captured through its indexing service Scopus.
 PURE allows retrieval of information on investigators, research units, and research output (i.e. publications and to a lesser extent funding).

 The Research Nebraska portal is a joint display of the output between the four NU System campuses (UNMC, UNL, UNO, and UNK) and Boys Town National Research Hospital.

-Over 1800 faculty researchers across the state and faculty members of the Great Plains IDeA-CTR network are included in the Research Nebraska instance of PURE.
+Over 1800 faculty researchers across the state and faculty members of the Great Plains IDeA-CTR network are included in Research Nebraska.

-If you are a faculty member who believes you should be included contact your campus PURE manager.
+If you are a faculty member who believes you should be included, contact your campus PURE administrator.

 Names, rank, titles, department, and contact information are populated by campus managers from their records and internal sources.
 Memberships are often provided by program project managers.